EDUCBA Logo

 Editing the display

 Note: Input values like ‘NaN’ and ‘Inf’ breaks the line plots.
-Colors and line styles are applied based on the ColorOrder and LineStyleOrder properties of the axes for any line plot.
+The ColorOrder and LineStyleOrder properties of the axes determine the application of colors and line styles for any line plot.

 Conclusion

 Generating multiple lines using Matlab 2D plot function improves the code quality of the programming and optimizes the code size.
-It is helpful in visualizing data points, carryout data analysis operations and performing various types of comparative analysis on the available data point.
+It helps visualize data points, carry out data analysis operations, and perform various types of comparative analysis on the available data point.

 Recommended Articles